-We present the results of Eq.(39) in Fig.5 that is similar to Fig.4, respectively.
-This can be explained that an increase of phonon blocks the movement of the impurity, leading to an effective mass increase.
+We present the results of Eq.(39) in Fig.5 that is similar to Fig.4.
+This can be explained that an increase of phonon blocks the movement of the impurity, leading to the effective mass increase.

-FIG. 5. (a)The phonon number as a function of \bar{m} , (b) as a function of a{12}/a .
+FIG. 5.
+The phonon number as a function of m/m_I (a) and as a function of a{12}/a (b).
 The parameters are the same as Fig.3.